wonkwonlee/wonkwonlee/README.md

 ### Junior Developer

-BSc from the University of Manchester 🅼🅰🅽🅲
+BSc from the University of Manchester MAN

 Born in 🇰🇷, Grew up in 🇨🇦, Studied in 🇬🇧